Start Your Application!

 - Meal Plans for the Upcoming Academic Year

 Sometimes it’s difficult juggling academics, clubs, and volunteering—sometimes it’s difficult just being at a new place in a new town.
 Every student will come across obstacles while attending college, but you will not have to deal with these setbacks alone.

-The Office of Advocacy and Accountability serves the Michigan Engineering community as the primary resource for students of concern and crisis intervention.
+The C.A.R.E.
+Center serves the Michigan Engineering community as the primary resource for students of concern and crisis intervention.
 They provide a confidential and holistic approach to supporting students with academic and personal concerns.
-The OAA hopes to help the student overcome their concerns and resume their effective coping techniques to continue successfully with their academic career.
+C.A.R.E. hopes to help the student overcome their concerns and resume their effective coping techniques to continue successfully with their academic career.